Happijac Bed Lift: Fast Facts!

 We’ve compiled answers below to the most frequently asked questions about our bed lift.
 These are fast facts to help with your research.
 If you’re considering a Happijac yourself or just want to know a little bit more about them then read on!
 You can also read about why we chose a Happijac here.
 Feel free to drop any more questions you have in the comments and we’ll add the answers into this page.

 Please note we’re not affiliated with or sponsored by Happijac in any way, this is just the option that worked best for us.
-All the information is gathered from our experience and research.
+All the information is gathered from our experience and research during our van build.

 View this post on Instagram